hyperledger-labs/karma-charity-platform/chaincode/README.md

 ## Using as an external chaincode

 Use this [docker file](docker/chaincode/Dockerfile) to build the chaincode image.
+Run the following command from the root project directory:

 ```shell
 docker build -f docker/chaincode/Dockerfile -t karma-chaincode .